JonKing93/Paleo-DA-Hackathon--October-2022/source/introduction/code1.rst

 .. note::

-    DASH documentation pages will typically include usage examples, but these examples are not available when displaying help text in the console.
+    DASH documentation pages will often include usage examples, but these examples are not available when displaying help text in the console.